 How Do You Reduce Your Time to Hire?

 Technology has come a long way to enhance, enable, and improve our day-to-day lives.
-Even with hiring, HR tech tools helps recruiters save from doing repetitive tasks.
+Even with hiring, HR tech tools help recruiters save from doing repetitive tasks.

-Tools such as the application tracking system, background check software, online skill and behavioral assessment platforms, video interviewing software, etc. have been able to virtually move every step of the hiring process online.
+Tools such as the applicant tracking system, background check software, online skill, and behavioral assessment platforms, video interviewing software, etc. have been able to virtually move every step of the hiring process online.
 This has made it easier for recruiters and hiring managers to streamline the process and not waste time trying to remember vague details of an interview.